pl3onasm/Programming-fundamentals/PF3-3/resit3-2025/problem1.md

 }
 ```

 The variable $s$ is updated in the same way as in Problem 1.11, so after the for loop, $s$ is approximately $N^2 / 4$.
 However, in the while loop, $s$ is now halved at each iteration.
 This means that the while loop will run $\log(N^2 / 4)$ times, which simplifies to $2 \log(N) - 2$.

-The two loops are not nested, so the overall complexity is dominated by the loop with the highest complexity, which is the for loop.
+The loops run sequentially, so the overall complexity is dominated by the loop that incurs the highest cost, which is the for loop.
 Therefore, the fragment's complexity is in $\mathcal{O}(N)$.

 <br/>